 Tant: Typical tant sarees in this combination have a white or off-white cotton base, a red border often with gold zari work, an artistic pallav and small red motifs strewn across the body of the saree.

-Jamdani: The jamdani sarees have a sheer white base in cotton or silk and fine red motifs in cotton woven all over the body giving it a grand finish.
+Jamdani: The jamdani sarees have a sheer white base in cotton or silk-cotton and fine red motifs woven all over the body giving it a grand finish.
 The motifs are usually traditional, ranging from simple polkas to more elaborate paisley and floral designs.

 Garad and Garad-Korial: The most popular garad saree comes with a plain white silk base, a broad red border and a striped pallav.
 Variations of this have striped borders and small red motifs woven across the white base of the saree.
 Garad-korial sarees are more elaborate with intricate motifs in red or gold woven in the body and pallav.
 The silk in garad sarees is very fine and has a papery texture.

 Tussar: The tussar silk sarees have a beige or off-white base with a golden sheen.
 The borders are in red or red-gold, and the pallav has elaborately woven motifs in red.
 The patterns in the traditional tussar silk sarees are quite similar to those of tant sarees.

 Muslin: The muslins are super-fine and exotic versions of the jamdani sarees.
 The white base of the saree is extremely light and sheer and is adorned with delicate weavings in red, giving it a luxurious finish.